richb-hanover/LCDC/README.md

 # LCDC/PB Questionnaire - March 2019

 This repository contains information collected in March 2019 from Lyme NH residents.
-The questions for the survey were created as a joint project of the Lyme Community Development Committe and the Lyme Planning Board.
+The questions for the survey were created as a joint project of the Lyme Community Development Committee and the Lyme Planning Board.

+The main web page has two tabs showing a summary view of the responses, and the data from the individual responses.

 ## How the information was collected